apache/beam/beam-site/documentation/execution-model.md

 1. Passing elements between transforms that are running on the same worker.
     This may allow the runner to avoid serializing elements; instead, the runner can just pass the elements in memory.

+Some situations where the runner may serialize and persist elements are:

+1. When used as part of a stateful `DoFn`, the runner may persist values to some state mechanism.
+1. When committing the results of processing, the runner may persist the outputs as a checkpoint.

 ### Bundling and persistence